yarelismartin/WeatherAPI/README.md

 Replace `<your_postgresql_password>` with your actual database password.

 The `appsettings.json` file is already pre-configured with:
-- Your OpenWeatherMap API key
+- My OpenWeatherMap API key
 - JWT secret for authentication
-So no additional configuration is needed — you're good to go!
+So no additional configuration is needed.

 #### 5. Apply Migrations and Create the Database
 Before running the update command, make sure the EF Core CLI is installed.
 This tool is required to apply the existing migrations: